OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

 The `build-information` command helps you to pass information about your build (number, URL, commits) to Octopus.
 This information can be viewed within Octopus, and can also be used in both [release notes](https://octopus.com/docs/managing-releases/release-notes) and [deployment notes](https://octopus.com/docs/managing-releases/deployment-notes).

 If you have already created a build-information file, you can supply this to the command using the `FILE` variable.
-If the variable isn't provided, the Pipe will generate its own build information file and send it to Octopus.
+If the variable isn’t provided, the Pipe will generate its own build information file and send it to Octopus.

 To push an auto-generated build info file, define a step like this: